 - 1. Bank transfer via Western Union

-- 2. Online payments/Demand Draft/Money order payable to Cardiff Metropolitan University
+- 2. Online payments

 - 3. Visa, Access, Mastercard

 - 4. Cash or cheque

 - 5. Sterling travellers cheques

 nportant

 You MUST use your name and student number as a reference for the bank account transfer.
 It is your responsibility to pay any bank charges deducted from the payment received into Cardiff Met's bank account.